• Home

 6. Press and hold the brake pedal.

-8. Allow the engine to idle.
+8. Allow the engine to idle for 30 seconds with the lever in P.

 Torque Specification

-• Automatic transmission drain plug: 17 Nm
+• Automatic transmission drain plug: 17 Nm (replace gasket every time)

 Disclaimer: The information on this page is provided for general guidance only.
 Always follow your official service manual and safety precautions when working on your vehicle.
 We are not responsible for errors, omissions, or any damage resulting from the use of this information.